Lungmen Nuclear Power Plant

 It was intended to be the first of these advanced Generation III reactors built outside Japan.
 The preceding four reactors in Japan were completed in four to five years.
-Taipower, however, did not award the contract to a single architect/engineering firm, but split the procurement amongst multiple vendors, complicating the project management and increasing costs.
-In 2000, the project was canceled due to political opposition when it was approximately 10–30% complete, but restarted in February 2001.
+However, Taipower did not award the contract to a single architect/engineering firm; instead, they split the procurement among multiple vendors, complicating project management and increasing costs.
+In 2000, the project was canceled due to political opposition when it was approximately 10–30% complete but restarted in February 2001.